Pentagon Federal Credit Union

 EXPECTED READ TIME:4 MINUTES

 Whether you're consolidating debt or hitting your home repair to-do list, you may need more money than you have on hand.
 One of your best options for borrowing money is a personal loan.
-Before you apply, quiz yourself on this list of questions to find out what to know before getting a personal loan.
+Before you apply, use this handy list of questions to figure out if a personal loan is right for your situation.

 Taking out a personal loan is a commitment.
 To determine if it's the right choice for you, ask yourself if you're clear on your reason for taking out a personal loan.